MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/set-placev3.md

 ### -PostOfficeBox

 The PostOfficeBox is currently being deprecated.
 However, it must be provided when adding an address to a Building.
-Until this parameter is fully deprecated, please set this to an empty string.
+Until this parameter is fully deprecated, set this to an empty string.

 |Attribute|Description|
 | -------- | -------- |